-shocks across corporations and depositors is disrupted (Acharya, Almeida, and Campello, 2010).
+2013).
+Others argue that when aggregate risk rises, the ability of banks to diversify or smooth shocks across corporations and depositors is disrupted (Acharya, Almeida, and Campello, 2010).
 In anticipation, banks may raise costs for provision of liquidity insurance, e.g., increase spreads on corporate lines of credit.
 And, in response to reduced bank liquidity, depositors may leave banks, especially those that are heavily exposed to the rise in aggregate risk and the underlying economic shock.
 For this argument to hold, it is necessary that a significant share of deposits not be explicitly guaranteed by the government (which was true since most deposits in the banking system were over the deposit insurance limit at the onset of the crisis; more than 62% in 2007:Q2 when the limit was only \$100,000).
-Lacking an explicit guarantee9, investors preferred to hold assets with explicit guarantees, such as FHLB discount notes (analyzed in Ashcraft, Bech, and Frame, 2010) and Treasuries.
+Lacking an explicit guarantee, investors preferred to hold assets with explicit guarantees, such as FHLB discount notes (analyzed in Ashcraft, Bech, and Frame, 2010) and Treasuries.

 One main asset through which investors hold Treasuries is through money market mutual funds (MMMFs) specializing in government securities.
 Generally, MMMFs (both government and prime funds) are seen as competing deposit collectors because they offer similar liquidity and payments services (Pennacchi, 2006).
 Investors also saw MMMFs as safe up until the Lehman bankruptcy and the ensuing losses and redemption demands on the Reserve Primary Fund and other funds in September 2008.
-Importantly, however, while both government and so-called prime funds received large inflows beginning with the subprime crisis, the percentage increase was significantly greater at funds devoted to government securities even prior to Lehman's failure (Figure 2a).
-For example, from August 2007 to pre-Lehman's failure, the change in government (prime) funds was \$465bn (\$411bn); the de-trended change in government (prime) funds was \$422bn (\$182bn), and the percentage change in government (prime) funds
+Importantly, however, while both government and so-called prime funds received large inflows beginning with the subprime crisis, the percentage

-9 This lack of guarantee can become especially important in a bank-centered crisis, when uncertainty about the condition of an individual bank may prompt depositors to run from the bank even if it turns out to be ex post fundamentally solvent.
+&lt;sup>9 Indeed, Rajan (2005) was prescient about the transmission of the 2007-2009 crisis.
+He argued that the reason banks were able to honor their credit lines when the commercial paper market dried up in 1998 was because banks were not perceived as credit risks themselves so that funds flowed into banks.
+But he went on to say that if "banks also face credit losses and there is uncertainty about where those losses are located, only the very few unimpeachable banks will receive the supply of liquidity fleeing other markets.
+If these banks also lose confidence in their liquidity-short brethren, the inter-bank market could freeze up, and one could well have a full blown financial crisis."
+This lack of guarantee can become especially important in a bank-centered crisis, when uncertainty about the condition of an individual bank may prompt depositors to run from the bank even if it turns out to be ex post fundamentally solvent.
 For example, Iyer and Puri (2012) show that depositors ran from a fundamentally sound bank when a nearby bank failed and that deposit insurance was only partly successful at limiting outflows of insured deposits.